Tree pivot-minors and linear rank-width: Introduction

 \begin{conjecture}[Kant\'e and Kwon~\cite{KanteK2018}] For every tree $T$, the class of $T$-vertex-minor-free graphs has bounded linear rank-width. \end{conjecture}

-So far, Conjecture~\ref{conj2} has been confirmed for every class of graphs whose prime graphs, with respect to split decompositions, have bounded linear rank-width~\cite{KanteK2018}, such as, for example, distance-hereditary graphs (prime distance-hereditary graphs have size at most $3$).
-Moreover, Conjecture~\ref{conj2} holds for every tree $T$ that is a path~\cite{KMOW19}.
+So far, Conjecture~\ref{conj2} has been verified on every class of graphs whose prime graphs, with respect to split decompositions, have bounded linear rank-width~\cite{KanteK2018}.
+For example, prime distance-hereditary graphs have at most three vertices, and therefore, for every tree $T$, the class of $T$-vertex-minor-free distance-hereditary graphs has bounded linear rank-width.
+Moreover, Conjecture~\ref{conj2} holds for every path $T$~\cite{KMOW19}.